aczietlow/drupal-hipchat/README.txt

 as you'd expect - we do not remove "botname:" from the start of messages (and thus a simple test of "^command$" will fail if the bot is addressed).
 Most of our shipped modules cater to these two possibilities.

+This is an IRC bot... in PHP.
+PHP is not especially awesome with regards to memory management, and it certainly wasn't intended to run a script for any respectable period of time (like, say, longer than the default 30 seconds).
+Likewise, there's no way to uninclude a file, so any change to the loaded modules (either codewise or enabled/disabled) will require the bot to be restarted entirely.

+Love the limitations, and craziness, of this project.